Anthony Allen (rugby union): 2006–07

 After a great start to the season England came calling for Allen.
 His performance against Agen at Kingsholm, where he scored two tries in defeat, was a catalyst for his call up.
 On 28 November 2006, Allen signed a two-year extension to his contract.
 He came back from national duty and continued his great form for Gloucester with 3 tries in 3 games in December.
 Allen finished the season with 9 tries including one in Gloucester's semi-final victory against Saracens.
 He was also voted the young player of the season by Gloucester's fans.
 Unfortunately for Allen and Gloucester they suffered defeat at the hands of Leicester in the Guinness Premiership final.

 2007–08

-Allen started the season fantastically with two tries in the opening 2 weeks against Leeds Carnegie and Saracens.
-Tries against Ospreys and Bourgoin in the Heineken Cup helped Gloucester to the quarter-finals.
-Allen was one of the key players for Gloucester starting 29 games, more than anybody else in the squad.
-As well as Allen's obvious talent for breaking tackles and scoring tries his immense tackling plays a vital role to the team.
+Allen started the season fantastically, with two tries in the opening 2 weeks against Leeds Carnegie and Saracens.
+Tries against Ospreys and Bourgoin in the Heineken Cup, helped Gloucester to enter the quarter-finals.
+Allen was one of the key players for Gloucester, starting 29 games, more than anybody else in the squad.
+As well as Allen's obvious talent for breaking tackles and scoring tries, his immense tackling played a vital role to the team.